volatile/volatile/README.md

 … to automatically recompile and rerun the app every time a file change.

-Finally, to get updated versions of the [Volatile Core](https://github.com/volatile/core) and all [official packages](https://github.com/volatile/core#official-handlers):
+Finally, to get updated versions of the [Core](https://github.com/volatile/core) and all [official packages](http://volatile.whitedevops.com#handlers-and-helpers):

 ```Shell
 $ volatile update